AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ~Remove hyphen from the header.
 </div>

-1. Center plates- the center plates were cut to shape using the band saw.
+1. Filter plates- the filter plates were cut to shape using the band saw.
 The slits were cut by making 1/8" holes using the drill press, 1/8"  was chosen as it is the thickness of the filter shelves.
 Drilling the holes made it possible to keep a fairly straight cut to the proper depth while avoiding the problem of having two cuts and no way to get the middle out.
 The location of the holes and the angle of the cut was pre-drawn onto the PVC.
-In future iterations it is recommended that a stencil be cut out, and then the plates be cut using a CNC Router as following the stencil.
+In future iterations, it is recommended that a stencil be cut out and the plates be cut using a CNC Router to follow the stencil.
 This will likely provide more control and uniformity between cuts.
 <center>

 |<img src="https://github.com/AguaClara/horizontal_filtration/blob/master/images/Hole%20cut.JPG?raw=true" >|